ConsonanceTrad/obsidian-seqtk/README.md

 This is suitable for the needs of "long-term, multi-parallel projects": papers, long-term development, event planning, research tracking, and decision-making processes that require traceability.

-> Current version 0.1.4 · Requires Obsidian 1.13.0 or higher · Available on desktop and mobile
+> Requires Obsidian 1.13.0 or higher · Available on desktop and mobile

 - The development of this plugin was initially to meet my personal needs, so I will carry out long-term updates and maintenance on it
 - This plugin has been completely restructured.
-Currently, only **transaction design** has been confirmed as fully usable.
+Currently, only **transaction design** 、**Template Mode** has been confirmed as fully usable.
 The remaining available views are available for development and will continue to be migrated and developed later.

 ---